Boondopolous

 One man music with an emphasis on the diy approach to recording music.
 Original compositions in the alt/ shoegaze subgenre.

-Enjoy this Shoegaze Alternative track.
+Enjoy this Shoegaze track.

-Discover this Shoegaze Alternative track.
+Discover this Shoegaze track.

-A Shoegaze Alternative track by Boondopolous.
+A Shoegaze track by Boondopolous.

-Enjoy this Shoegaze Alternative track.
+Enjoy this Shoegaze track.

 I started playing music in around 1993.
 By 2000 I'd been in quite a few local punk/metal and post funk bands.
 I began recording myself in 2000 and haven't stopped in 20 years.